 21 States Oppose Clean Water for Chesapeake Bay States

-The American Farm Bureau Federation and Fertilizer Institute have recruited 21 states from across the country to support their efforts to derail Chesapeake Bay restoration.
+In February of 2014, the American Farm Bureau Federation and Fertilizer Institute recruited 21 states from across the country to support their efforts to derail Chesapeake Bay restoration.
 Together, they're seeking to overturn the recent ruling which declared the science-based pollution limits and the cleanup plan legal.

-The 21 states involved are Alabama, Alaska, Arkansas, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.
+The 21 states involved were Alabama, Alaska, Arkansas, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.

 The Chesapeake Bay states have worked with the federal government to develop a Blueprint for clean water in local rivers, streams, and the Chesapeake Bay.
 And it is working.
 Hard-working farmers, businesses, and individuals are working together to make our rivers and streams safer, improve habitat, protect human health, and strengthen local economies.

 According to their amicus brief, these 21 states are concerned that if the Blueprint works here, other watersheds—like the Mississippi River Basin—"could be next."
 And they have every reason to be concerned.
-A recent review of the EPA's National Water Quality Assessment Report indicates these states face their own serious water quality issues.
+A review of the EPA's National Water Quality Assessment Report indicates these states face their own serious water quality issues.

 Read more on the legal challenges to the Blueprint